DISC assessment: Theory

 Marston described the DISC characteristics in his 1928 book Emotions of Normal People, which he generated from emotions and behavior of people in the general population.
-According to Marston, people illustrate their emotions using four behavior types: Dominance, Inducement, Submission, and Compliance.
+According to Marston, people illustrate their emotions using four behavior types: Dominance, inducement, submission, and compliance.

-In Marston's analysis, Dominance is characterized by actively using force to overcome resistance in the environment; Inducement involves using charm in order to deal with obstacles; Submission is a warm and voluntary acceptance of the need to fulfill a request; and Compliance represents fearful adjustment to a superior force.

 He argued that these behavioral types came from people's sense of self and their interaction with the environment.
 He based the four types on two underlying dimensions that influenced people's emotional behavior.
-The first dimension is whether a person views their environment as favourable or unfavourable.
+The first dimension is whether a person views their environment as favorable or unfavorable.
 The second dimension is whether a person perceives themselves as having control or lack of control over their environment.